A Kokomi Guide Written by xf3#3123

 R5 Thrilling Tales of Dragon Slayers

-The most generalist weapon if you need energy.
+The most generalist weapon if you need the energy.
 If you don’t need the energy that it provides, TTDS wins out.
 Although her personal damage increases with Prototype Amber, you lose out on the 48% ATK buff on allies.
-However, this weapon can serve as a hybrid between personal damage builds and support builds if you feel like swapping between the two roles often
+However, this weapon can serve as a hybrid between personal damage builds and support builds if you feel like swapping between the two roles often.

 Best artifact set for supportive setups.
 She can practically have permanent uptime on the 4pc bonus and combined with TTDS, she can provide a great amount of ATK% for her team.
 She also benefits from the 2pc bonus unlike many users of 4ToM, which is an extra bonus.

-Generally you should go for:
+Generally, go for:

-- HP% or ER% Sands
+Sands: HP% or ER%

-- Healing Bonus% or HP% Circlet
+Circlet: Healing Bonus% or HP%

 For substats, aim for ER% (up to threshold) > HP% > Flat HP = ATK% > EM > Flat ATK